- The reality of the SAP Partnership Program is far different than what is usually presented.

 How Partnerships with SAP Help Restrict Competition with SAP

-While before having a relationship with SAP, vendors could be directly critical of SAP, after they have a relationship with SAP, they cannot take this approach.
+While before having a relationship with SAP, vendors could be directly critical of SAP.
+After they have a relationship with SAP, they cannot take this approach.
 They must pitch their products not as competitive but as “complementary.”
-This comes across very clearly in the marketing documentation that is produced by vendors.
-I have noticed this for some time among many of the inventory optimization multi-echelon vendors, and I found it again at the website of a company that integrates with SAP.
+This comes across very clearly in the marketing documentation that vendors produce.
+I have noticed this for some time among many of the inventory optimization multi-echelon vendors.
+I found it again at the website of a company that integrates with SAP.
 I have taken an example from a company’s website.
 I will leave the specific company out because I don’t mean to single them out, and it is SAP that is to blame for creating an environment that requires companies to write in such a docile manner.

 When organizations integrate SAP with non-SAP systems it typically happens because the non-SAP application requires data that is managed within SAP® in order to deliver the expected value.
 Integrating to SAP is unfortunately not an easy task for a couple of reasons: